kangarko/docs/docs/bans/index.md

 - **Warning System**: Use a point-based system when warning a player once a set amount of points has been reached it will run the set punishment.
 - **HelpOp Channel**: A dedicated channel for players to request help from administrators.
 - **History Command**: View histories related to player data.

-!!! info "If you experience any issues or need help with **Bans**, feel free to open an issue on our [GitHub repository](https://github.com/kangarko/Bans/issues)!"